 Albert Bierstadt: Witness to a Changing West would not have been possible without the generous support of many donors.
 For this funding in support of the scholarly catalogue and major […]

-Nancy works in the Public Relations Department in electronic communications.
-Her work includes writing and updating website content, publicizing events, copy editing, working with images, and producing the e-newsletter <em>Western Wire</em>.
+Nancy now does Grants & Foundations Relations for the Center of the West's Development Department, but was formerly the Content Producer for the Center's Public Relations Department, where her work included writing and updating website content, publicizing events, copy editing, working with images, and producing the e-newsletter Western Wire.
+Her current job is seeking and applying for funding from government grants and private foundations.
 In her spare time, Nancy enjoys photography, reading, flower gardening, and playing the flute.

 Albert Bierstadt: Witness to a Changing West would not have been possible without the generous support of many donors.
 For this funding in support of the scholarly catalogue and major […]